Non surgical rhinoplasty in Scottsdale, AZ 85260

 swipe to compare

-Dermal fillers still have a role in non-surgical nose refinement — specifically for minor contour corrections in patients with appropriate anatomy and experienced injectors.
-For a full overview, see our liquid rhinoplasty page.
+Dermal fillers (injectable filler) still have a role in non-surgical nose refinement — specifically to add volume for minor contour corrections in patients with appropriate anatomy.
+For a fuller overview of nose fillers, see our liquid rhinoplasty page.
 At Desert Bloom, the default choice for nasal augmentation is threading, on safety grounds, for patients who are candidates.

 PDO Nose Thread Lift vs. Surgical Rhinoplasty